 It is getting closer to that time of the year, and thinking about holiday cookies.
 So, I purchased a new Pizzelle maker by CucinaPro (which I bought on Amazon).
 I decided to go with the new non-stick finish, and I like it.
 Of course, it always takes a little practice with a new appliance to get it just right, but I enjoyed this pizzelle maker.

 I wanted a different flavor for my Italian pizzelle instead of just vanilla, anise, or chocolate.
-I thought about this for a couple of weeks before settling on cardamom as the main ingredient.
+So, thinking about this for a couple of weeks I decided on cardamom as the main ingredient.
 I love orange with cardamom, so that was the second flavor.
 It needed a little zing, so I threw in some cinnamon.

 Instructions for Making Pizzelle

 Preheat the Pizzelle maker!

 Add the melted butter, eggs, sugar, orange extract, and orange zest to the mixer bowl and beat for 3-4 minutes on your medium-high setting.

 Fold the flour mixture into the eggs and sugar by taking a good spatula (I use a great one-piece that does not separate between the head and the handle).
 This batter is very easy to fold the dry ingredients into the wet; no muscle is required.

 The cardamom and orange turn the batter into a golden color, and the smell is fantastic.

 Take a heaping tablespoon of batter, and drop it just slightly above the middle of the mold.
 It will spread toward you as you shut the lid down.
 Follow the direction for your pizzelle maker on cooking time.

 Move them to a flat surface to cool after taking the pizzelle off the hot plates.
 After they cool, sprinkle powdered sugar on top, and enjoy!